Open source as a business strategy

 Open source is one of the most powerful go-to-market strategies in developer tools, and one of the most misunderstood.
 I learned this building Chef.

 Developers trust tools they can read, modify, and contribute to.
-That trust converts into adoption faster than any sales motion.
-Chef grew one of the largest open-source communities in infrastructure software.
-It was adopted by Facebook, Google, Apple, and IBM.
-Community became our superpower.
+Chef grew into one of the largest open-source communities in infrastructure software, adopted by Facebook, Google, Apple, and IBM.
+The community became our superpower.
 Marketing spend does not replicate that.

 The hard part is the transition.
 The first time someone says “your documentation sucks” instead of improving the wiki, you know you have crossed from community to vendor.
-None of us want to be that shitty enterprise organization we created products to replace.
-If you are successful, that is your future.
+None of us want to be the shitty enterprise organization we created products to replace, and if you are successful that is your future.
 You get to make it suck less.
-You have to deal with it no matter what.
 You become what you disrupt.

 Further reading